Frequently Asked Questions

 Is therapy in-person or by video?

-I am currently providing limited in-person therapy in my Oakland office, as well as telehealth via Zoom to anyone residing in California.
+I am currently providing in-person therapy in my Lafayette office, as well as telehealth via Zoom to anyone residing in California or Nevada.
 In-person services require proof of vaccination and abiding by the office's COVID protocols.
 For any further questions or to see which option may be a good scheduling fit, please get in touch directly.

 Do you take insurance?